Edit a Campaign

-- Each placeholder image specifies the ideal width followed by the manual setting of the width in Mailchimp. e.g., “1920w, set to 480” means that the ideal width of the image you upload is 1920 pixels, and in Mailchimp you should manually set the width of this image to 480 pixels wide (leaving the height field untouched).
+- Each placeholder image specifies the ideal width followed by the manual setting of the width in Campaign Monitor. e.g., “1920w, set to 480” means that the ideal width of the image you upload is 1920 pixels, and in Campaign Monitor you should manually set the width of this image to 480 pixels wide (leaving the height field untouched).

-- If an image filesize is larger than 350 KB, try to reduce its filesize without significantly reducing its quality before uploading to Mailchimp.
+- If an image filesize is larger than 350 KB, try to reduce its filesize without significantly reducing its quality before uploading to Campaign Monitor.
 Cropping non-essential portions of an image can help a lot.